elephantrobotics/myCobot320-docs/10-ApplicationBasePython/10.1_320_PI-ApplicationPython/4_drag.md

 # Drag to teach

-Trajectory recording (including adaptive gripper) and playback can be realized.
+Trajectory recording and playback can be realized.

-> Python version drag and teach only supports Pi and Jetson Nano versions in 280, 270, and 320 models.
+> Python version drag and teach only supports Pi and Jetson Nano versions in 280, 270, 260, myArm 300 and 320 models.

 ## Instructions：